CrossFit & The UFC: A Case Study

 The birth of two sports

 What do most sports have in common?
-Most of them in the 1800s.
+Most of them were invented in the 1800s.
 Tennis, football—whichever type you prefer—baseball, basketball, all 1800s.
-But it was within a 10 year stretch of time between 1993 and the year of the Y2K Bug that both the UFC, and CrossFit were created.
+But it was within a 10-year stretch of time between 1993 and the year of the Y2K Bug that both the UFC and CrossFit were created.

 That one glove bad boii.